-In the Bridge Accounts for the fourteen years from Michaelmas, 1404, to Michaelmas, 1418, a period containing 731 pay weeks, wages appear to have been paid to some 47 masons, most of whom are enumerated by name. roughly into two groups.
+In the Bridge Accounts for the fourteen years from Michaelmas, 1404, to Michaelmas, 1418, a period containing 731 pay weeks, wages appear to have been paid to some 47 masons, most of whom are enumerated by name.
+They fall roughly into two groups.

 - (i.)
 In the first group we have masons employed casually for odd days or odd weeks; they worked either on jobs connected with property belonging to the Bridge, or in preparing stone for the Bridge itself.
 Thus we find one mason 'making a pavement in a kitchen,' two others 'making a way in a house,' another 'mending the well at the Croune at Southwark,' two 'working at Stratford Mill' and two others 'paving at the Raven near the Old Conduit.'
 Among the casual masons preparing stone for the Bridge, we find three 'scappling stones for the Bridge pavement,' one working stone for the drawbridge and four preparing 'ashlar for the drawbridge.'
 Eliminating from this group five masons who at one time or another worked continuously for the Bridge on unspecified work,2 and adding three masons 3 who worked for the Bridge for one week only on unspecified work, we place 18 masons in this group. - (ii.)
-The second group consists of 29 masons who for shorter or longer periods worked either on the Bridge itself or on some job that is undefined in In most cases there are the Accounts, for a period of one month or upwards. no phrases in the manuscripts to show what duties these men performed, though occasionally there is an indication that work was being done on the 'Ffauxbrigg' or on the drawbridge, or on the market called 'The Stocks.'
-4 On the other hand, it seems practically certain that masons employed on the Bridge both dressed stone and laid stone.
-An apprentice of Reginald Knyght, chief bridge mason, is described in the Accounts of 1460-61 as working with him "in making and in hewing and in placing of new stone work at the south end of the bridge."
-Freemasons (cementarii vocati freemasons) are said in the Accounts of 1468-9 to be engaged in hewing and in placing stones in position, whilst in the Accounts of 1475-6, when in addition to freemasons, hardhewers (cementarii vocati hardhewers) were employed, they are referred to as scappling stone called 'bridge ashlar' and stone called 'pavyngston' and in placing them in position.
+The second group consists of 29 masons who for shorter or longer periods worked either on the Bridge itself or on some job that is undefined in the Accounts, for a period of one month or upwards.
+In most cases there are no phrases in the manuscripts to show what duties these men performed, though occasionally there is an indication that work was being done on the 'Ffauxbrigg' or on the drawbridge, or on the market called 'The Stocks.'
+On the other

 Riley, Memorials of London, pp. 261, 262.

 R. Rocheford, 280 weeks in all; R. Gyboun, 174 weeks in all; J. Cotes, 107 weeks in all; N. Catelyn, 68 weeks in all; T. Smith, 58 weeks in all.

-J. Stapulden, - Bolde and Thos.
+3 J. Stapulden, - Bolde and Thos.
 Mereman.

-Further reference is made to all these cases later in the paper in other connections and the point need not be elaborated here.
+4 Further reference is made to all these cases later in the paper in other connections and the point need not be elaborated here.